-Unlike on-market MLS transactions where the seller pays the buyer's agent commission (typically 2.5% - 3%), the standard in off-market, wholesale real estate transactions is for the the buyer to pay their agent's commission.
+Unlike on-market MLS transactions where the seller pays the buyer's agent commission (typically 2.5% - 3%), the standard in off market and wholesale real estate transactions is for the the buyer to pay their agent's commission.

-Off-market For Sale By Owner (FSBO) and wholesale real estate transactions are typically not priced for the seller and assignor (wholesaler) to pay buyer agent commission.
+Off market, wholesale and For Sale By Owner (FSBO) real estate transactions are typically not priced for the seller and assignor (wholesaler) to pay buyer agent commission.
 Unless the seller explicitly states in their listing that they are offering a 2% or 3% commission to buyer's agents, it should not be expected of the seller and/or assignor to pay the buyer's agent commission for an offer at asking price.

 The following are the most common arrangements to ensure the buyer's agent is fairly compensated: